 Tone Mode option can take one of the following values:

-• Cross: This mode should be assigned when configuring mixed settings, meaning not only codes or tones but the ability to choose between them for input and output.
+NOTE: Cross: This mode should be assigned when we want to make mixed configurations, meaning not having only codes or only tones, but being able to choose for the input whether we will use codes or tones, and similarly for the output.
 This field depends on another column: Cross Mode.

 The Cross Mode column determines whether codes or tones will be used, with the first field indicating transmission and the second field reception: